Consider becoming a College Advisor at Truman and contribute to

 interests and aspirations.
 In addition to monitoring the success of

 each student, this position is responsible for assisting with the

 Services and activities to increase recruitment and retention

-rates, course completion rates, graduation and/or transfer to
+rates, course completion rates, graduation and transfer to a 4-year

 identifies the educational and career options appropriate for each